Joseph Evans Ram

 Construction

 The cast iron barrel and valve boxes are cast integral with the vertical column and back standard which carries the crankshaft bearing supporting the flywheel.
 The vertical column forms an air vessel and back standard a vacuum chamber.
 The ram is cast iron and works in a deep gunmetal-bushed stuffing box.
 Suction and delivery valves are gunmetal spring-loaded wing type, working in gunmetal seats and are accessible through doorways in the column.
 The crankshaft is made of steel, revolving in adjustable gunmetal bearings.
-The piston is made of steel, the crank pin brasses and kite pin brasses are adjustable by a single collar.
+The piston is made of steel, the crank pin brasses and kite pin brasses are adjustable by a single cotter.
 The cast iron steam pistons are fitted with cast iron rings.
 In applications where the pumped material is corrosive or pumping is intermittent, then gunmetal rams, stuffing box bushes and gunmetal-bushed glands are fitted.

 Range